top of page

 • An ideal plant for a shaded, sheltered spot such as under a tree where they'll receive dappled shade and protection from the hotter afternoon sun.

-• They require regular applications of soluable fertiliser alongside a controlled slow release tailored to acid loving plants.
+• They benefit from regular applications of soluble fertiliser alongside a controlled slow release tailored to acid loving plants.

 • Mulch generously beneath them with composted animal manure and straw to add nutrition, insulation from the heat and aid water retention.